sajya/sajya.github.io/source/docs/testing.md

 ----

-## Writing and running tests
+## Writing and Running Tests

-In this example, we will create a simple test validation method from the ["Quick Start"](/docs/quickstart) tutorial.
+In this example, we will create a simple test case to validate a method from the ["Quick Start"](/docs/quickstart) tutorial.
 To create a new test case, use the `make:test` Artisan command:

 ```bash
 php artisan make:test PingPongTest
 ```

-To make things easier, Sajya delivery already has a trait helper, `ProceduralRequests`.
-Let's add it to our test class:
+To make things easier, the Sajya delivery package includes a trait called `ProceduralRequests` which we can add to our test class:

 ```php
 namespace Tests\Feature;